bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 The APIs are HTTP endpoints that have officially released libraries for Python and Node.js (as well as other community maintained ones).
-The most relevant APIs are the `chat` and `completions` endpoints which to respond to a prompt, and the fine-tuning API to train a model on your own data.
-The cost is usually priced per 1000 tokens for both completion APIs and fine-tuning.
+The most relevant APIs are the `chat` and `completions` endpoints which to respond to a prompt, and the fine-tuning API to fine-tune a model on your own data.
+The cost is usually priced per 1000 tokens for both chat/completion APIs and fine-tuning.
 The latter charges different rates for training and inference depending on the model.